 Also, if you applied for an extension and were denied, you won't trigger the consular shopping bar so long as you had good reasons for requesting an extension; that is, your extension request was not frivolous.

-Let's say you became eligible for a U.S. green card, for example by marrying a U.S. citizen or receiving a job offer from a U.S. employer.
+Let's say you become eligible for a U.S. green card, for example by marrying a U.S. citizen or receiving a job offer from a U.S. employer.
 You're thinking it would be convenient to take care of all your paperwork in the U.S., without leaving, using a procedure known as "adjustment of status."

 That doesn't mean such applicants can never get a green card.
 Leaving the U.S. and applying through what's known as "consular processing" is still a potential option, though could be complicated by the unlawful presence inadmissibility bar described below.